php-dev-br/laravel-doc-pt-br/authentication.md

 place this middleware on a route group definition so that it can be applied to the majority of your application's routes.
-By default, the `AuthenticateSession` middleware may be attached to a route using the `auth.session` route middleware alias as defined in your application's HTTP kernel:
+By default, the `AuthenticateSession` middleware may be attached to a route using the `auth.session` route middleware key as defined in your application's HTTP kernel:

     Route::middleware(['auth', 'auth.session'])->group(function () {
         Route::get('/', function () {